How To Breathe Life Into Your

 Give up the slides!

-Okay, you're not ready for
+Okay, you're not ready for that.

-them to that trusted advisor and ask what they see.
+that trusted advisor and ask what they see.
 Don't tell them what you

 meant.
 Listen to them.